Achieve more with volunteers!

 - Avoids transcribing of paper records onto an IT system.

-- No data is over-written by the volunteer surveys, instead additional inspection records are added.
+- No data is over-written by the volunteer surveys, instead additional inspection records are added with each survey.
 This allows historic data to be safeguarded and if someone undertakes a duff or inaccurate survey it can be easily deleted from the system.

 - Volunteer access can be quickly controlled by assigned/de-assigning them from surveys.